Ecuadorians Encounter Obamaland

 So, it may surprise folks that Panama Hats are primarily manufactured in small scale 'plants' in Ecuador.
 Here, the owner is standing on the veranda.
 A straw pre-woven hat is brought to the hot water owen at the right and the straw mellowed to the desired contours.
 After finishing work the hats are displayed to the left in an open shop available to bypassing tourists, especially those on bus tours. (enlarge the photo for better detail)

-Mantaraya Resort, a somewhat gaudy yet colorful affair, on the coast south of Manta; to the right of the photo is the swimming pool, and beyond an accessible beautiful beach 400 feet below are the shimmering waters of the Pacific off to the horizon.
+Mantaraya Resort, a somewhat gaudy yet colorful affair, on the coast south of Manta; to the right of the photo is the swimming pool, and beyond an accessible beautiful beach 400 feet below are the shimmering waters of the Pacific off to the horizon. |

 There are not so very many of these rather extreme examples of resorts for the wealthy on the Ecuadorian coast.
 The one shown here thus exemplifies a conundrum in a national policy favored by the current regime.
 How to accommodate the needed inflow of investment in a golden, largely uninhabited and truly enticing, pristine coastline (photo above), with the essential need of having the funds necessary to economically boost an impoverished country.
 So far there appears to be no winners, though the populace has just, this spring of 2013, reelected Correa their president.

-Driver of jeep approaching us took it upon
+Driver of jeep approaching us took it upon himself to warn us, obvious tourists, about walking into this particular neighborhood |

 One of the issues of traveling in South America for the average tourist is: What are the necessary personal safety precautions, and where are we to apply them.
 Criminal activity from pickpockets to kidnappers has run rampant in various places and at various times in different countries.
 Americans are generally well aware of this and tend to chose organized tours to avoid these threats.
 We ran into repercussions of this syndrome in Manta.
 We had decided that our second encounter with Manta was to be our exploration of, to us, the unknown.
 So we went forth.
 Having initially walked away from the ship dock side and comfortable arena, on a beautiful Monday morning, after the peak of commuter traffic, we felt Ok to take a short cut through the most concentrated residential area of the city to the harbor.